amancevice/terraform-aws-slackbot/README.md

 - ACM Certificate covering your app's subdomain (eg, `*.example.com`, `slack.example.com`)
 - A [Slack App](https://api.slack.com/apps) with a signing secret, OAuth client keys, and a default web API token

+## SnapStart

+AWS Lambda supports [SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html) for functions using Python v3.12+ or greater.

+Enabling SnapStart will improve (decrease) the latency for your app's HTTP responses but it is not free, so it is disabled by default.

 ## Example Usage

 See the [example](./example) project for detailed usage.